 Studio photographers will appreciate that the Canon 5D Mark III (unlike the LX15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Panasonic LX15 Manual.
+Further information on the features and operation of the 5D Mark III and LX15 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Panasonic LX15 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark III and the Panasonic LX15?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 5D Mark III:

 - More detail: Offers more megapixels (22.1 vs 20MP) with a 5% higher linear resolution.

 - Better sound: Can connect to an external microphone for higher quality sound recording.